pnlbwh/pnlNipype/TUTORIAL.md

 space of the target T1/T2 image.
 The set of candidate masks (or labelmaps) are fusioned to create final mask (or labelmap).

-> ./atlas.py --help-all
+> nifti_atlas --help-all

     Makes atlas image/labelmap pairs for a target image.
 Option to merge labelmaps via averaging or AntsJointFusion.

     Usage:
-        atlas.py [SWITCHES] [SUBCOMMAND [SWITCHES]] args...
+        nifti_atlas [SWITCHES] [SUBCOMMAND [SWITCHES]] args...

     Sub-commands:
-        args               Specify training images and labelmaps via command line arguments.; see 'atlas.py args --help' for more info csv                Specify training images and labelmaps via a csv file.
+        args               Specify training images and labelmaps via command line arguments.; see 'nifti_atlas args --help' for more info csv                Specify training images and labelmaps via a csv file.
 Put the images with any header in the first column, and labelmaps with proper headers in the consecutive columns.
-The headers in the labelmap columns will be used to name the generated atlas labelmaps.; see 'atlas.py csv --help' for more info
+The headers in the labelmap columns will be used to name the generated atlas labelmaps.; see 'nifti_atlas csv --help' for more info

     ======================================================================